9 Types of Loans and When Each Makes Sense

 Personal loan

-Personal loans are a form of debt from a bank, credit union or online lender that come in one-time fixed lump sums.
-They come with fixed annual percentage rates (APRs) and fixed minimum monthly payments.
+A personal loan is a form of debt from a bank, credit union or online lender that come in one-time fixed lump sums.
+It comes with fixed annual percentage rates (APRs) and fixed minimum monthly payments.

 Personal loans can generally be used for just about any purpose, and fast personal loans can give you funding within 24 hours.
 Here are a few of the common reasons to get a personal loan: